-2720 National Healthcare Safety Network (NHSN) Antimicrobial Use Measure benchmark that can assist efforts by antimicrobial stewardship programs to monitor antimicrobial use and foster data-driven improvements.
+The developer agrees that the measure is not yet ready for public reporting or incentive payment.
+However, they recommend use of the measure for quality improvement by hospitals, specifically as a benchmark that can assist efforts by antimicrobial stewardship programs to monitor antimicrobial use and foster data-driven improvements.
 The data used to predict antimicrobial use (AU) were reported to CDC's National Healthcare Safety Network (NHSN) in 2014 by a geographically diverse set of 60 U.S. hospitals including acute care hospitals, critical access hospitals, children's hospitals, and an oncology hospital.
 Each of these hospitals successfully implemented and validated the AU data reported electronically to NHSN, demonstrating the feasibility of implementation across a variety of hospital types.
 The summary statistics proposed for the measure are designed to provide benchmarks for antimicrobial use not appropriateness of use.
 As stated in the measure proposal, these summary statistics are a starting place for further analysis and possible action.
 Additional analyses to determine the appropriateness of antibiotic use are likely to require access to detailed, patient-level data that is beyond the scope of data collection and analysis using NHSN, e.g., clinical indications for specific antibiotics and dose and duration decisions.
 The developer appreciates concerns about antimicrobial agents that are not included in the antibacterial agent-patient care location categories and would be grateful to know which agents in particular have been omitted and "are often the most inappropriately used."
 The measure construct is extensible to additional antibacterial agent-patient care location pairings.
 The specific pairings included in the measure proposal are the product of extensive consultation with infectious disease physicians and pharmacists who are at the forefront of antimicrobials stewardship programs (ASPs) at their hospitals/health systems and the measure is intended for use by ASPs throughout the U.S. The developer agrees with the importance of including antifungal agents in the measure.
 They plan to do so when antifungal use data reported to CDC's National Healthcare Safety Network (NHSN) are sufficient to add antifungal agents to the measure.

 - The Committee agrees with the developer response and maintains their decision to recommend this measure for endorsement. - 7.
-Consensus Standards Approval Committee (CSAC) Vote: Y-X; N-X; A-X - 8.
-Board of Directors Vote: Y-X; N-X
+Consensus Standards Approval Committee (CSAC) Vote: (November 18, 2015) 15-Y,0-N - 8.
+Board of Directors Vote: Ratified for endorsement on December 8, 2015